Comparing Sunrun (NASDAQ:RUN) and Masco (NASDAQ:MAS)

-Masco (NYSE:MAS) and Sunrun (NASDAQ:RUN) are both construction companies, but which is the superior business?
-We will compare the two companies based on the strength of their valuation, dividends, analyst recommendations, risk, profitability, institutional ownership and earnings.
+Sunrun (NASDAQ:RUN) and Masco (NYSE:MAS) are both oils/energy companies, but which is the superior stock?
+We will contrast the two companies based on the strength of their valuation, profitability, risk, earnings, institutional ownership, analyst recommendations and dividends.

 Profitability

-This table compares Masco and Sunrun’s net margins, return on equity and return on assets.
+This table compares Sunrun and Masco’s net margins, return on equity and return on assets.

 |Net Margins